BACK

 Forecast for The U.S. Housing Market

-Now that we’ve looked at the housing market in Mississippi, let’s zoom out a little bit.
+Now that we’ve looked at Iowa’s housing market, let’s zoom out a little bit.
 What about the U.S. housing market?
 What do you need to keep an eye on in the coming years?

 Hybrid work also impacts the housing market.
 This shift in work culture means suburbia will continue to grow.
 States like Texas, the Carolinas, Tennessee, and Florida should see continual growth.